-17.2.6 17.2.5 Bike Lanes at Facilities at Intersections
+17.2.5 Bike Facilities at Intersections

-The configuration of intersections for bicyclists may include elements such as color, signage, medians, signal detection, and pavement markings.
-Intersection design should take into consideration existing and anticipated bicyclist, pedestrian and motorist movements.
-The level of treatment required for bicyclists at an intersection will depend on the bicycle facility type used, whether bicycle facilities are intersecting, the adjacent street function and land use etc. Treatments, and may include elements such as; bike boxes, intersection crossing markings, two-stage turn queue boxes, median refuge islands, through bike lanes to the left of right lanes, combined bike lane/turn lane, and protected bike lane approaches as applicable.
+The configuration of intersections for bicyclists should take into consideration existing and anticipated bicyclist, pedestrian and motorist movements.
+The level of treatment required for bicyclists at an intersection will depend on the bicycle facility type used, whether bicycle facilities are intersecting, the adjacent street function and land use etc. Treatments may include elements such as bike boxes, intersection crossing markings, two-stage turn queue boxes, median refuge islands, through bike lanes to the left of right lanes, combined bike lane/turn lane, and protected bike lane approaches as applicable.

-Protected Intersection designs shallmay be considered (Fort Collins only) at intersections to create physically separated crossings that provide a high degree of comfort and safety for people of all ages and abilities.
-Design gGuidance for these type of intersections should be found the most current version of applicable references and the City's can be found in the NACTO "Don't Give up at the Intersection" 2019 publication as well as the City of Fort Collins' Bicycle Master Plan.
-Appendix C: Recommended Design Guidelines
+Protected Intersection designs may be considered (Fort Collins only) at intersections to create physically separated crossings that provide a high degree of comfort and safety for people of all ages and abilities.
+Design guidance for these type of intersections should be found the most current version of applicable references and the City's Bicycle Master Plan.